A Python interface to conic optimization solvers.

 If you are using pip you can run

-pip install picos to get the latest release.
+pip install picos to get the latest version.

 If you are using Anaconda you can run

-conda install -c picos picos to get the latest release.
+conda install -c picos picos to get the latest version.

 Via your system's package manager